 I have always loved dark green living rooms but never thought I would be able to carry it off.
 I was wrong!

 Using Dark Green in the Living Room

 I have written this blog post before, but that was a couple of years ago so I thought it was time I updated it!
-Any blog post I write about the colour green always gets a huge amount of traffic, so I guess you all love the colour just as much as I do!
+Any blog post I write about the color green always gets a huge amount of traffic, so I guess you all love the color just as much as I do!

-If I had been paid a commission for every time I told someone what the colour was, I could have gone offline, booked a round-the-world cruise and paid Ryan Gosling to come with me (sorry Mr B! )
+If I had been paid a commission for every time I told someone what the color was, I could have gone offline, booked a round-the-world cruise, and paid Ryan Gosling to come with me (sorry Mr. B!)

 I decided to go with an accent wall, to begin with, and see how we got on with it.

 Once I had finished painting the accent wall dark green, I knew that I didn’t need to paint the whole room, but to add splashes of dark green and gold throughout bringing the whole room together.

 The first thing we had to decide on, was what rug to use on the floor.
 The trend at the time was the infamous monochrome “La Redoute Rug”.
 I purchased this in the sale which fitted in perfectly with the dark green wall.